 It comes a week after gunmen attacked the Intercontinental Hotel in Kabul, killing at least 22 people during a 12-hour standoff with Afghan security forces.
 Six gunmen were killed.
 The Taliban also claimed responsibility for that assault.

 ISIS militants on Wednesday attacked the offices of British aid agency Save the Children in the eastern Afghan city of Jalalabad, killing at least four people and injuring dozens.

 Saturday’s bombing was not just another attack in the Afghan capital.
 Every time the so-called “ring of steel” in the city is penetrated, it challenges the government’s ability to remain in control of even its most important sanctuaries.

 Every time the so-called ring of steel in the city is penetrated, it undermines the government’s ability to appear in control of even its most important sanctuaries, he said.

-The Taliban's swift claim of responsibility also was in marked contrast to a March attack on a key military hospital in Kabul that killed at least 30 people, many of them doctors and injured soldiers.
+The Taliban’s swift claim of responsibility marked a contrast to a March attack on a key military hospital in Kabul that killed at least 30 people, many of them doctors and injured soldiers.
 The Taliban denied it was behind the hospital attack, and ISIS eventually claimed it.

 The Taliban denied it was behind the hospital attack, suggesting such targets were beyond the pale.
 ISIS eventually made a reasonably credible claim to that attack.

-This time, the Taliban had no such qualms, Paton Walsh said.
-It's possibly a sign the Taliban doesn't want to lose out to its younger, nastier competitor insurgency in the extremism stakes.
+This time, the Taliban had no such qualms.
+It’s possibly a sign the Taliban doesn’t want to lose out to its younger, nastier rival insurgency in the extremism stakes.
 A year ago, medical facilities were off-limits; now, an ambulance can be used as a bomb.

 Afghanistan’s chief executive, Abdullah Abdullah, described the attack as “insane, inhuman, heinous and a warcrime” via his official Twitter account.